-We want to focus on improving the life experience and outcomes for all children and young people in Worcestershire as building resilience preventing and reducing risk from an early age will have long life benefits.
+We want to focus on improving the life experience and outcomes for all children and young people in Worcestershire, as we know building resilience and preventing and reducing risk from an early age will have long life benefits.
 We will do this working alongside the Children and Young People's Plan.